 This increases the intricacy of cable management, although it does eliminate a single point of failure, with each apartment receiving its own direct fiber connection.

 As part of national efforts to ensure widespread adoption of superfast fiber broadband, many countries are making it mandatory to install fiber within new or existing MDUs.
-In Qatar for example, the incumbent provider Qatar National Broadband Network has a requirement to install four fibers to each residence in MDUs with over 100 apartments over the next two years.
-According to industry estimates this could potentially prove a challenge solely using traditional blown fiber solutions.
+In Qatar for example, the incumbent provider Qatar National Broadband Network has a requirement to install four fibers to each residence in MDUs with more than 100 apartments over the next two years.
+According to industry estimates, this could potentially prove a challenge solely using traditional blown fiber solutions.

 As the migration from cable to fiber continues, this dilemma will only grow and potentially further governmental legalization will mandate that carriers have to manage this transformation in the same manner as SDU connectivity.

 The result?
 With traditional implementation methods the cost per installation breaks the business case for FTTH to the MDU, meaning that consumers are starved of the data they are willing to pay more for.
 This removes potentially lucrative longer term sources of revenue for carriers as they simply can’t install cheaply enough.